Musicianship 1: listening and reading, pitch and rhythm

 Tutor explanation and demonstration.

-Practical exercises: listening, singing musical structures, clapping and playing rhythms.
+Practical exercises in the classroom: listening, singing, clapping and playing rhythms.

 Are there any other costs?
 Is there anything I need to bring?